srcimon/screwbox/UNRELEASED-CHANGES.md

 - Fixed `BlurImageFilter` unwanted scaling
 - Fixed `Window.open()` causes flickering when window is already open
+- Fixed window not closing when asyc task crashes right when window is opening
 - Added Thread.sleep before fullscreen changes on MacOs (previously removed in 1.5.0) to fix issue changing resolution in fullscreen

 ### 🧽 Cleanup & refactoring